sonofhypnos/dotfiles/README.md

 Also enable org-protocol (refer to your notes for how to setup or debug org-protocol).

 ### Dropbox
+Install dropbox by downloading the latest .deb file and use `apt instal ./dropbox-file.deb` to install it.
 Run dropbox once on the commandline with

 ``` sh